Healthy Teeth, Healthy Pet!

 Hands down the best way to take care of your pet’s dental health is to brush their teeth!
 Some people believe that kibble will help “scrape” a dog or cat’s teeth clean, however; this is a myth.
 All kibble has a certain amount of carbohydrate in it to act as a binding agent.
 The digestion process begins in the mouth, and as carbohydrates are digested, they turn into sugars that your pet uses as a quick source of fuel.
 Over time, those sugar can feed bacteria and cause plaque build-up.

 Just like with our own teeth, the most effective way to prevent this is with regular brushing!
 Start slow, once a week or just half their teeth at a time, as you get your pet used to it.
 Try not to stress them out, if they’re not having it, stop and try again later.
-As they get more used to it, increase brushing until you’re able to get all their teeth.
+Increase brushing until you’re able to get all their teeth at once.
 Once a day is best, but not always feasible, so try to brush as often as possible.
 If you’re not sure which brushes or pastes to use, feel free to stop by your locally owned and operated Wag N’ Wash and ask a team member!

 Munch and Crunch